wtnbass/fuco/README.md

   - useMemo
   - useCallback

-### useProperty
+### useAttribute

-Using `useProperty` allow to recieve node's Javascript property value and update the component when the value of this property changes.
+As same as `getAttribute`, but `useAttribute` updates the component when the value of the specified attribute changes.

 ```js
 defineElement("greet-element", () => {